SchroedingersLion/SamplingSuite2D/Readme.md

 }

 ```
 The variables defined before the force function definition are global and can be accessed from within the function body.
-They are help variables to make computations in the force function more efficient.
+They are help-variables to make computations in the force function more efficient.
 Their name should always start with the name of the potential, in this case `Ackley_`.
 The name of the new force function is `compute_force_Ackley`.
-That naming scheme should be kept for any added force function.
+These naming pattern should be kept for any added force function.
 In the function body, we have access to the `params` object, which holds the positions, velocities, and force fields (their `x` and `y` coordinates) of the current simulation state.
 The `params.force.x` and `params.force.y` fields need to be updated with the forces, i.e. with the components of $-\nabla U(x,y)$ where $U$ is the 2D potential.

 Once the new force function is written, it needs to be made known to the simulation class.
 Scroll up to the private members of the `Simulation` class and add the name of the new force routine to the others:
 ```c++